Turtlesound/Showcase-Serl-Project/README.md

 ShowcaseSERL is a curated collection of student and researcher- developed projects.
 It serves as a public portfolio for finished projects and inspires students to contribute their project ideas.

+##

+You need node 18.17.0 for the project to run

+nvm install node

 ## install

 First, install the development server: